Social cue: Roles of nonverbal cues

 Nonverbal communication is any sort of communication based on facial expressions, body language, and any vocal communication that does not use words.
 Nonverbal cues consist of anything you do with your face, body or nonlinguistic voice that others can and may respond to.
 The main role of nonverbal cues is communication.
 These types of cues can help us connect with others and communicate emotions, moods, instructions, and many other things based on facial cues, motion cues and body language.
-Understanding and using nonverbal cues can also help people not only in day to day life but in situations such as interviews, leadership roles, service roles, educational roles and more.
+Understanding and using nonverbal cues can also help people not only in day-to-day life but in situations such as interviews, leadership roles, service roles, educational roles and more.

 Facial cues

 Facial expressions are signals that we make by moving our facial muscles on our face.
 Facial expressions generally signify an emotional state, and each emotional state or state of mind has a specific facial expression, many of which are universally used around the world.
 Without seeing someone's facial expression, one would not be able to see if the other person is crying, happy, angry, etc. Furthermore, facial expressions enable us to further comprehend what is going on during situations that are very difficult or confusing.

 Facial cues do not only refer to explicit expressions but also include facial appearance.
 There is a wealth of information that people gather simply from a person's face in the blink of an eye, such as gender, emotion, physical attractiveness, competence, threat level and trustworthiness.
 One of the most highly developed skills that humans have is facial perception.
-The face is one of the greatest representations of a person.
 A person's face allows others to gain information about that person, which is helpful when it comes to social interaction.
 The fusiform face area of the human brain plays a large role in face perception and recognition; however, it does not provide useful information for processing emotion recognition, emotional tone, shared attention, impulsive activation of person knowledge and trait implications based on facial appearance.